Tom-Camp/opencocktail/README.md

 # OpenCocktail Library

-A collection of cocktail recipes using the [OpenCocktail](./schema.json) recipe format base off of Techhat's [Open Recipe Format](https://github.com/techhat/openrecipeformat).
+The OpenCocktail Library is a collection of cocktail recipes using the [OpenCocktail](./schema.json) recipe format base off of Techhat's [Open Recipe Format](https://github.com/techhat/openrecipeformat).

 ## Prerequisites